noagarcia/ArtVQA/README.md

 ### Citation

-If you find our work useful, please us:
+If you find our work useful, please cite us:
 ````
 @InProceedings{garcia2020AQUA,
    author    = {Noa Garcia and Chentao Ye and Zihua Liu and Qingtao Hu and